Teachers

 Olivia believes that yoga can be practiced by everyone, and she wants to provide a welcoming space in her classes where students feel free to try new things without comparison to others.

-Olivia Hill is one of the asana instrctors of Kula’s 200hr YTT faculty.
+Olivia Hill is one of the instrctors of Kula’s 200hr YTT faculty.

 Tracy dePass (she/her)